Career Definition for a Chiropractor

 This career typically requires at least a bachelor's degree in the field.
 Earning a master's degree is common.
 States have varying certification and licensing requirements; completing a Commission on Accreditation of Athletic Training Education-accredited degree program is required before qualifying to take the professional certification exam.

 Massage therapists use their hands to directly care for patients' muscles, whether they're injured, overworked or tense due to stress.
 They may work for spas, hospitals, and chiropractors, or they may be self-employed.
 Aspiring massage therapists typically complete a post-secondary education program; state licensing and certification requirements are common but can vary from state to state.
-Jobs for massage therapists are predicted to increase 22% from 2014-2024, according to the BLS.
-Massage therapists' median annual salary was $38,040 in 2015, reported the BLS.
+Jobs for massage therapists are predicted to increase by 26% from 2016-2026, according to BLS.
+Massage therapists' median annual salary was $39,990 in 2017, reported the BLS.